udacity/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 ####4.
 Describe how (and identify where in your code) you trained your model.
-Discuss the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.
+The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 The code for training the model is located in the 6th cell of the ipython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`) contains the code for augmenting the data set.